-ESG: The City's ESG program assisted 664 persons experiencing homelessness with shelter operations and homeless prevention activities.
-There were also 1 homeless household was assisted with permanent housing (PH) rapid re-housing services.
+Addressing Homelessness: The City's ESG program assisted 146 persons experiencing homelessness with shelter operations and 404 with homeless prevention activities.
+There were also 7 homeless household assisted with rapid re-housing rental assistance.
+RRH providers are working to place these homeless persons into rental housing as quickly as they can.